asciamanna/asciamanna.github.io/_drafts/the-importance-of-static-code-analysis.md

 [Bryan Helmkamp](https://twitter.com/brynary "Bryan's twitter account") (founder and CEO of [Code Climate](https://codeclimate.com/)) gave a fantastic talk at Baruco 2013, [Building a Culture of Quality](https://www.youtube.com/watch?v=Jsi1YTkXwxA) which I have referenced in previous posts.
 In his talk he describes that the natural trajectory for a software project's quality is down.
 Because of this we developers need to employ several techniques to prevent this from happening.
 One recommendation is to implement an early warning system.
 Part of your early warning system should be a static analysis tool.

 There are several factors that can create environments where code quality suffers.
-These include schedule pressure, critical bugs that need to be fixed and deployed to production quickly, changes in the development team members, and changing business requirements just to name a few.
+These include schedule pressure, critical bugs that need to be fixed and deployed to production quickly, and changes in the development team members just to name a few.
 Furthermore, refactoring is a challenging skill to learn so teams may struggle to make the code better when adding features or fixing bugs.
 Even the best teams with agreed upon coding standards can suffer this fate.
 But put developers who believe code quality is subjective or have the mantra of "just get it done" on teams who have no coding conventions and you have a recipe for disaster.

-This early warning system, your critical static analysis rules that will fail the build, is your safety net against code quality deteriorating over time.
-You will be notified as soon as you breach a coding standard rule, which is the optimal time to fix the issue.
+This early warning system, your critical static analysis rules, is your safety net against code quality deteriorating over time.
+You will be notified as soon as you breach a rule, which is the optimal time to fix the issue.
 You can fix these issues as they arise as part of your daily development process.
 Otherwise, these issues will accumulate until they become a much bigger problem which will cost your organization a lot more time and money to reverse.

 ##Overwhelmed by Legacy Code

 If you are in a situation where you are working on a team that has ownership of a large amount of legacy code static analysis tools will help focus your efforts to improve the code quality.
-Legacy code has several definitions and connotations.
+Legacy code has several definitions.
 I start with [Michael Feather](https://michaelfeathers.silvrback.com/)'s definition of legacy code:

 >
 > To me, legacy code is simply code without tests.
 > &mdash; _Michael Feathers, Working Effectively with Legacy Code_
 >

 However, it is important to mention that often the lack of unit tests and code that is untestable go hand in hand.
-If there aren't any unit tests or the ones that you do find are terribly complicated, you can be fairly certain that the code under test is poorly designed and implemented.
+If there aren't any unit tests or if the ones that do exist are  terribly complicated, you can be fairly certain that the code under test is poorly designed and implemented.

 You may find yourself in a situation where you now have ownership of a large amount of code that is tightly coupled, not cohesive, has no unit tests, contains large classes, the classes contain large methods, and there are a lot of static global classes and methods making it even harder to modify.
 And all of this code exists in the context of a larger system without an architecture where there are no boundaries or separation of concerns.
-This has happened to me more than once and it is overwhelming.
+This has happened to me more than once and it can be overwhelming.
 Being in these situations can quickly increase the team's stress level and decrease morale.

 It is in these situations the static analysis tool can help your team determine a path to start chipping away at the worst code first.
 The tool can give you instant feedback as to the progress of your team and can start changing that stress and low morale into a feeling of accomplishment and forward progress.

 ###The Boy Scout Rule & Opportunistic Refactoring

 Some may think using a static analysis tool in this way works against the Boy Scout Rule (coined I believe by [Uncle Bob Martin](https://blog.8thlight.com/uncle-bob/archive.html)) or [Opportunistic Refactoring](http://martinfowler.com/bliki/OpportunisticRefactoring.html) by [Martin Fowler](http://www.martinfowler.com/).
-Both of these techniques describe cleaning up code you are currently working on.
+Both of these techniques describe cleaning up the code you are currently working on.
 If you are not familiar with the Boy Scout Rule, Uncle Bob describes it as always checking in the code you are working on a little cleaner than you have found it.
 This is analogous to the Boy Scouts who leave the campground cleaner than they have found it.
 This same sentiment is echoed in [Martin Fowler](http://www.martinfowler.com/)'s writing on [Opportunistic Refactoring](http://martinfowler.com/bliki/OpportunisticRefactoring.html).
 Take the time to read his post about it if the concept is new to you.

 Static analysis tools can be used in conjunction with these other refactoring techniques to optimize your approach to cleaning up the code.
-Using static analysis tools can show you the biggest problem areas and you can start coming up with ideas to address them.
+Using static analysis tools can show you the biggest problem areas so you can devise a plan to address them.
 The next time you are in a class that you would normally just do some variable renaming and extract method refactorings you can now go a step further since you are aware that is breaching several static analysis rules.

 HEAT MAP HERE